National Research Data Infrastructure

 NFDI Expert Committee

 At its meeting on 6 December 2018, the Joint Committee of the DFG established the NFDI Expert Committee, which is responsible for the process of selecting the NFDI consortia.
 The committee’s main duties are to evaluate proposals on the basis of a review of scientific, information technology, and structural considerations and to formulate funding recommendations for the GWK.
 The committee is composed of experts in various branches of science and the humanities who have extensive experience in working abroad, in research management, in scientific infrastructure facilities or in industry.

-A statement by the NFDI Expert Committee on the preparation and submission of proposals for basic services for the NFDI published in the follow-up to the third NFDI conference in 2021 can be found at:
+A statement of the NFDI Expert Committee on the preparation and application of NFDI-wide basic services following the third NFDI conference can be found at:

 The NFDI Expert Committee issued a second statement in 2020 in which it comments on the further development and expansion of the NFDI and the challenges it faces.

 Observations by the NFDI Expert Committee on planning NFDI consortia, published in follow-up to the first NFDI conference in 2019 and currently available in German only, can be accessed at: